Jlloyd Samuel: International career

 Samuel was called up for England in March 2004 whilst enjoying a spell of good form for Aston Villa and could have made his debut in the 1–0 friendly loss to Sweden if Sven-Göran Eriksson had selected him.
 He had previously represented England at U-18, U-20 and U-21 level.

-Later on, Samuuel wanted to represent Trinidad and Tobago in the 2006 FIFA World Cup, but the application was rejected by FIFA.
+Later on, Samuel wanted to represent Trinidad and Tobago in the 2006 FIFA World Cup, but the application was rejected by FIFA.
 The rules in place at the time said that only players under the age of 21 could change their international allegiances.

 On 7 August 2009, it was revealed that Bobby Zamora and Samuel had received Trinidad and Tobago passports, making them eligible to play for the Soca Warriors.
 He made his debut for Trinidad and Tobago on 5 September in a 4–1 loss away to Honduras in World Cup qualification and appeared for the second and last time four days later, receiving a yellow card in a 1–0 home loss to the United States.

 Death

 Samuel was travelling home after taking his children to school on the morning of 15 May 2018 when his Range Rover collided with a van in High Legh, Cheshire.
 He died at the scene and the driver of the other vehicle was seriously injured.
 At the inquest in November 2019, it was revealed that Samuel was twice the drink-driving limit and that his car had strayed onto the wrong side of the road, causing a head-on crash.

 Aston Villa wore black armbands for their Championship play-off match against Middlesbrough that night.
-His club at the time of his death, Egerton FC, cancelled all the remaining games that week as a mark of respect.
+His club at the time of his death, Egerton, cancelled all the remaining games that week as a mark of respect.

 Samuel's body was burned so badly that he could only be identified by dental records and a blood sample that matched the DNA on his hairbrush.
 Before the inquest, his sister had accused his widow of faking his death, adding that the samples were not released for her to check against her own DNA.
 The coroner said that the samples remain the property of Samuel's widow.